SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Summary

 We performed some test simulations of star cluster models embedded in gas clouds.
 We found that the timestep for Bridge must be shorter than the local free-fall time of gas, i.e., the timestep for gas particles.
 If the Bridge timestep is larger than the critical value, the stellar distribution drifts.

 Thanks to the zero-softening treatment, we can properly follow the dynamical evolution of star clusters.
-With softening, stars form a dense small core in the cluster center.
+With softening, stars form an artificial dense small core in the cluster center.
 Without softening, on the other hand, stars are scattered due to close encounters and as a consequence, the artificial core disappears.

 We also tested a model with star formation using a statistical manner \citep{2020arXiv200512906H}.
 We performed a series of simulations for initially homogeneous molecular clouds with turbulent velocity fields.
 Although the total mass of the forming clusters depends on the random seed for the initial turbulence, our results are consistent with a similar simulation using a sink-particle scheme.